mashaor/ChromePlugin-FirebaseAuth/README.md

  ```

- - Obtain the SAML provider Id (should be similar to `saml.dev`) from Firebase console and update the value in [signInWithPopup.js](OffscreenAuthWebsite\public\signInWithPopup.js) script:
+ - Obtain the SAML provider Id (should be similar to `saml.dev`) from Firebase console (Authentication->Sign-in Method) and update the value in [signInWithPopup.js](OffscreenAuthWebsite\public\signInWithPopup.js) script:

 ```
 const PROVIDER = new SAMLAuthProvider("saml.dev");